tmjns/Meow/README.md

 Meow — the Slack Bot with the smart paw.
 ----------------------------------------

 Meow is a little modified Maneki-neko.
-At first sight, she looks like any other happy lucky cat but once she’s connected to a WiFi network and integrated to your Slack environment, Meow starts to wave directly after you’ve received a Slack message.
+At first glance, she looks like any other happy lucky cat but once she’s connected to a WiFi network and integrated into your Slack environment, Meow starts to wave when you receive a Slack message.

 Setup
 -----